 Solar Services

-Considers solar panel companies that use in-house installers for their projects.
+Considers solar panel companies that use in-house installers for their solar panel and solar battery installations.
 These companies maintain a higher installation quality and have direct customer communication.
 Some installers use third-party contracts for solar projects involving various local installers.
 Maintaining installation quality with each remote team is hard, which could lead to improper installations.
-In addition, you’ll have a separate solar company contact which could complicate communication.
+In addition, you’ll have a separate solar company contact, which could complicate communication.
 We recommend using solar providers with in-house installation teams.

 Additional solar services include system monitoring and dedicated apps that provide insight into panel performance.
 The software details system health, average energy use, and panel or system problems.
 These services may be free or require additional subscription fees.
 Some solar providers include energy efficiency audits before an installation to find any energy leaks or issues.
 This service helps improve your home’s overall efficiency, resulting in better energy savings and solar system performance.